 Traditional Packaging Materials for Food

-• Paper & Cardboard: Paper & cardboard packaging are renewable & recyclable options.
-They are commonly used for boxes, cartons, and bags.
-These materials provide good strength and can be printed with branding information.
+Paper & cardboard packaging are renewable & recyclable options.
+People commonly use them for boxes, cartons, & bags.
+These materials provide good strength and you can print them with branding information.
 However, they may have limited barrier properties against moisture & air, necessitating additional layers for certain food products.
-These materials are commonly used for packaging dry goods, such as cereals, snacks, and bakery products.
+People use these materials commonly for packaging dry goods, such as cereals, snacks, and bakery products.
 They are lightweight, cost-effective, and recyclable.

-• Leaves, Vegetable Fibers, & Textiles: Natural materials like banana leaves, corn husks, and bamboo are used in some cultures for packaging food.
+People use natural materials like banana leaves, corn husks, and bamboo in some cultures for packaging food.
 They are biodegradable and provide a traditional aesthetic.
 With increasing environmental concerns, there is a growing interest in biodegradable and compostable packaging materials.
-These materials are typically made from plant-based sources, such as cornstarch, and are designed to break down naturally over time.
-While they offer eco-friendly advantages, their barrier properties and shelf life may be limited compared to traditional packaging materials.
+These materials are typically from plant-based sources, such as cornstarch, break down naturally over time.
+While they offer eco-friendly advantages, their barrier properties and shelf life is less compared to traditional packaging materials.

-• Leather: Leather has been historically used for packaging certain food items like cheese.
+Leather has historically been the product for packaging certain food items like cheese.
 It provides durability and a rustic appeal.

-• Earthenware: Clay or ceramic containers, such as pots and jars, have been used for food packaging for centuries.
+Clay or ceramic containers, such as pots and jars, are in use for food packaging for centuries.
 They provide insulation and can enhance the shelf life of certain products.

 Industrial Packaging Materials for Food

-• Metals: Metal packaging, particularly aluminium, is commonly used for cans, jars, and foils.
+People use metal packaging, particularly aluminium, for cans, jars, and foils.
 It offers excellent barrier properties, protecting food from light, air, and moisture.
 Metal packaging is durable, stackable, and tamper resistant.
 It also provides a long shelf life for products.
 However, metal packaging can be heavier and more expensive compared to other materials.
-Aluminium & tin are commonly used for food packaging, especially in the form of cans.
+People commonly use aluminium & tin for food packaging, especially in the form of cans.

-• Plastic: Plastic packaging is widely used due to its versatility, durability, and cost-effectiveness.
+Many people use plastic packaging due to its versatility, durability, and cost-effectiveness.
 Common types include polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET), and polystyrene (PS).
 Plastic packaging provides excellent barrier properties, can be transparent for product visibility, and is available in various forms such as bottles, containers, and films.
 However, concerns exist regarding the environmental impact of plastic waste.

-• Cellulose: Derived from plant fibres, cellulose-based materials like cellophane are used for packaging some food products.
+People use cellulose-based materials like cellophane that come from plant fibres for packaging some food products.
 They are transparent, moisture-resistant, and biodegradable.

-• Wood: Wooden crates or pallets are used for bulk packaging of fruits, vegetables, and other food products.
+People use wooden crates or pallets for bulk packaging of fruits, vegetables, and other food products.
 Wood provides strength & durability.

 Avail of Widepool’s Services